Running a Session

 • A header — the label Tool Calls and a completed/total count.

 • A status-dot grid — one small square per tool call, colour-coded by outcome: amber for pending, green for completed, red for failed.
 The grid wraps across multiple lines so every tool call is always represented and a dot pops briefly when its call finishes.
-Hovering a dot shows the tool name and, when the call has a description input (e.g. Bash, Task/Agent), that description is used as the tooltip instead of the raw status.
+Hovering a dot shows the tool name and, when the call has a short description (for commands and delegated tasks), that description is used as the tooltip.

 • A disclosure chevron (▾) aligned to the middle-right that rotates when the area is expanded.